slowjams/Pro-ASP.NET-Core-Identity/zzzz4-Intro to IdentityServer.md

 */
 ```

+5. (optional) consent page, users choose the scope they want to give consent to ClientApp, check conscope flag.
+The choose scopes will be used to generate the access token in the following step, which makes sense as access token only contains scopes that users give permission to.

-6. IDP's `IdentityServerMiddleware` handles `/connect/authorize/callback` (HttpContext.User contains "user = Emma" claim because of user-to-idp cookie created), its `AuthorizeCallbackEndpoint` (check c flag) handles this `/connect/authorize/callback` request to generate an auth code (c3.4), then a POST redirection request from user to client using client's pre-registration RedirectUris (`https://localhost:7184/signin-oidc`) with auth code (in body, not in querystring as the redirection is POST redirection) is initialize
+6. IDP's `IdentityServerMiddleware` handles `/connect/authorize/callback` (HttpContext.User contains "user = Emma" claim because of user-to-idp cookie created), its `AuthorizeCallbackEndpoint` (check c flag) handles this `/connect/authorize/callback` request to generate an auth code (c3.4), note that **user's ClaimsPrincipal (from user-to-idp cookie) is needed to generate this auth code and the code will be saved on IDP's end (`DefaultAuthorizationCodeStore`)** for backchannel request for access token later (c2.5). then a POST redirection request from user to client using client's pre-registration RedirectUris (`https://localhost:7184/signin-oidc`) with auth code (in body, not in querystring as the redirection is POST redirection) is initialize

 ```C#
 /*  https://localhost:7184/signin-oidc POST